How to Memorize After Age 50

 Granted, the book of James is only five chapters long and not too theologically challenging, I felt fear well up inside of me at the prospect of having to memorize something and failing dismally.

 As a teenager, I admired those theatre arts students who could get on stage and perform a play like Romeo and Juliet without missing a line.
-My own mother was a member of Theatre 80 and she performed on stage for thousands of kids.
+My mother was a member of Theatre 80 and she performed on stage for thousands of kids.
 Oh, how I wanted to be able to do the same.

 But in my 50th year, my desire to memorize scripture overruled my fear of not being able to and so I committed to try and make it work.